July jobs report: U.S. has added a million jobs in Trump's first six months

 Several economists say the plan would put U.S. economic growth at risk if it meant there would be fewer workers in America.
 Economic growth is already paltry, and Trump has promised to boost it to 3% from its current range of about 2%.

-"It would definitely slow economic growth if you slow the number of people coming in," said Steve Rick, chief economist at CUNA Mutual, an insurance firm.
+"It would definitely slow economic growth if you slow the number of people coming in," Rick added.